For hard real-time systems

 Traditional DBMSs bring rows of data into the CPU cache for processing.
 But time series data – such as financial trades and quotes, and IoT sensor data – is naturally columnar, and handled more efficiently by a column-based layout. eXtremeDB for HPC stores time series data with a columnar layout, and “normal” data with a conventional row-based layout.
 The result is higher performance, resulting from a database system that best leverages I/O and CPU cache speed and avoids costly (in performance terms) fetches from main memory.
 Click here to read more.

-eXtremeDB Transaction Logging edition adds persistence to in-memory databases by writing database changes into a transaction log on persistent media.
+eXtremeDB Transaction Logging adds persistence to in-memory databases by writing database changes into a transaction log on persistent media.
 Logging may be set to different levels of transaction durability, allowing system designers to make intelligent trade-offs between performance and risk of unrecoverable transactions.
-See the options for in-memory and persistent databases here.
+Review the options for in-memory and persistent databases.

 Optimistic or Pessimistic Concurrency Control

 An important tool for scalability is eXtremeDB’s optional Multi-Version Concurrency Control (MVCC) transaction manager, which is available as an alternative to the “pessimistic” database locking of the original eXtremeDB MURSIW (MUltiple Reader, SIngle Writer) transaction manager.
 MVCC can dramatically improve scalability and performance, especially in applications with on-disk or hybrid (in-memory and on-disk) database storage; many tasks or processes concurrently modifying the database (versus read-only); and in multi-core systems.
 Conversely, for IoT Edge/embedded systems with few concurrent tasks, the much simpler MURSIW transaction manager is usually superior.